Mill-Pond-Research/AI-Knowledge-Base/Companies/apple.md

     - Family Sharing adoption and engagement
     - iCloud ecosystem lock-in (e.g., photo library size, document storage)

-Certainly, I'll continue with the comprehensive knowledge base document on Apple's ecosystem, focusing on the engagement analysis section.

 14. Geographic and Cultural Variations:
     - Engagement differences across regions and countries
     - Adoption rates of localized features and services